aerdman1/henryhowler/docs/Gene Henry's Branch/dan-cindy/rain-garden.md

 In 2023, I addressed this by digging a deep trench through the garden and burying a 12-inch culvert to allow water to pass underneath.
 On the downhill side, the water flowed into a narrow ditch and continued its path.

-In August 2025, Cindy and I attended a rain garden workshop with Linda and Casey.
+In August 2025, Cindy and I attended a rain garden workshop with Linda and KC.
 Inspired by the workshop, I decided to build a rain garden—designed to capture runoff in a low spot, creating a wetland-like area for moisture-loving plants—on our property.
 This article documents the beginning of that project and will be updated as the rain garden matures.

 ### Step 1: Digging the Basin